-A non-prorated warranty protects against any battery defects, and you will be getting a free replacement if you have issues.
+A non-prorated warranty protects against any battery defects, and you will get a free replacement if you have issues.
 With a non-prorated warranty, you get full protection.
-You don't have to pay for the cost of the repair or replacement.
+You don’t have to pay for the cost of the repair or replacement.

 With a non-prorated car battery warranty, should your car battery fail to hold a charge during the free replacement warranty period, your battery will be replaced for free.

-If you have a prorated warranty, should your car battery fail during the warranty period, you will be reimbursed for the remaining portion of the warranty?
-Let say a prorated battery with a 5-year warranty fails in 2.5 years.
+If you have a prorated warranty, should your car battery fail during the warranty period, will you be reimbursed for the remaining portion.
+A prorated battery with a 5-year warranty fails in 2.5 years.
 You will be refunded only 50% of the purchase price.
-In some cases, the reimbursement can only be applied towards your next replacement battery.
+Sometimes, the reimbursement can only be applied to your next replacement battery.

 Non-prorated then Prorated

-Manufacturers will divide a warranty into a non-prorated and prorated term.
+Manufacturers will divide a warranty into a non-prorated and prorated terms.

 Some car batteries may start with a non-prorated warranty for the first 1, 2, 3, or 5 years; this is referred to as the free replacement period.
 If your battery fails during this time, you should get a free replacement battery.

 After that, the battery warranty switches to prorated.
-If your car battery dies and no longer holds a charge, you will only be partially reimbursed.
+You will only be partially reimbursed if your car battery dies and no longer holds a charge.

 Let’s say you buy a battery that has a 6-year warranty.
 First, two years have a free replacement.
 After that, it is prorated.
 After the free replacement warranty (non-prorated) is up, you are now on the prorated period.